 Edelweiss Alternative Asset Advisors Limited (EAAA), a subsidiary of

-Edelweiss Financial Services Limited resolved that it will be acquiring two Funds of Milestone Capital Advisors Limited – Milestone Opportunities Fund 10 and Milestone Commercial Advantage Fund.
-Both funds are SEBI Registered Category II Alternate Investment Funds with a combined AUM of over INR 150 crores.
+Edelweiss Financial Services Limited resolved that it shall aquire two Funds of Milestone Capital Advisors Limited – Milestone Opportunities Fund 10 and Milestone Commercial Advantage Fund.
+Both funds are SEBI Registered Category II Alternate Investment Funds with AUM (combined) of over INR 150 crores.

 In Feb 2019, Edelweiss Group, and Bank of Singapore, signed a Memorandum of Understanding to form a strategic partnership to provide clients of both entities the opportunity to access their respective product platforms – Bank of Singapore’s wide range of global investment solutions offered through its open‐architecture platform and Edelweiss’s wealth solutions and investment opportunities in India.

 In May 2019 Edelweiss Group announced that US-based Arthur J. Gallagher & Co.
 (AJG) – one of the world’s largest insurance brokerage and risk management services firms – will acquire a minority stake in Edelweiss Insurance Brokers Limited (EIBL), a wholly owned subsidiary of Edelweiss Financial Services Limited.